HMS Cornwall (56): Description

 Cornwall displaced 9850 LT at standard load and 13520 LT at deep load.
 The ship had an overall length of 630 ft, a beam of 68 ft 5 in and a draught of 20 ft 6 in.
 She was powered by Parsons geared steam turbines, driving four shafts, which developed a total of 80000 shp and gave a maximum speed of 31.5 kn.
 Steam for the turbines was provided by eight Admiralty 3-drum boilers.
 Cornwall carried a maximum of 3425 LT of fuel oil that gave her a range of 13300 nmi at 12 kn.
 The ship's complement was 784 officers and men.

 The ship mounted eight 50-calibre 8-inch (203 mm) guns in four twin gun turrets.
 Her secondary armament consisted of four QF 4 in Mk V anti-aircraft (AA) guns in single mounts.
 Cornwall mounted four single 2-pounder (40 mm) light AA guns ("pom-poms").
 The ship carried two quadruple torpedo tube above-water mounts for 21 in torpedoes.

-Cornwall was only lightly protected with little more than a single inch of plating protecting vital machinery.
+Cornwall was only lightly protected with little more than an inch of plating protecting vital machinery.
 Her magazines were the exception and were protected by 2–4.375 in of armour.
 Space and weight was reserved for one aircraft catapult and its seaplane, but they were not fitted until after she was completed.